Eda Karataş: ALG Spor

+Galatasaray

+She signed a one-year contract with Galatasaray on 4 August 2023.

+She signed a new 1-year contract with Galatasaray on 31 July 2025.

 International career

 Elif Deniz was called up to the Turkey girls' U-15 national team, and debuted in the match against Georgia at the 2010 Summer Youth Olympics and scored one goal.
-She capped seven times for the Turkey U-15 team.

 In June 2010, she became member of the Turkey girls' U-17 national team playing in the International Friendship Tournament matches.
 She played in all matches oat the 2011 UEFA Women's Under-17 Championship qualifying round Group 6, and of 2012 UEFA Women's Under-17 Championship qualifying round Group 7.
-Karataş capped 12 times and scored two goals for the Turkey girls' U-17 team.

 She played her first ever match for the Turkey women's U-19 national team against Ukraine at the Kuban Spring Tournament in 2011.
 She took part at the 2012 UEFA Women's Under-19 Championship – Group A matches.
 The UEFA named her one of the "10 most talented footballers" of the championship.
-She capped in total 16 times for the Turkey women's U-19 national team and scored two goals.

-On June 21, 2012, Eda Karataş debuted in the UEFA Women's Euro 2013 qualifying – Group 2 match against Spain for the Turkey women's national team.
+On 21 June 2012, Eda Karataş debuted in the UEFA Women's Euro 2013 qualifying – Group 2 match against Spain for the Turkey women's national team.